Wholesale inventory management: take charge of your stock

 1. Greater inventory control

-An inventory management solution gives you an overview of your materials and products, and as a result, greater inventory control.
+An inventory management solution gives you an overview of your materials and products and, as a result, greater inventory control.
 Having an inventory management system in place allows you to track your purchase orders, product sales, and inventory items across multiple warehouses in multiple currencies.

 Some inventory systems come bundled with functionalities that enable smart inventory management techniques.
-For example, with historical data about your purchase orders and integrations with customer demand forecasting tools, inventory management software can help you predict required inventory counts ahead of time.
+For example, with historical data about your purchase orders and integrations with customer demand forecasting tools, wholesale inventory management software can help you predict required inventory counts ahead of time.

 Additionally, wholesale management software can also allow you to set reorder points for your raw materials to minimize stockouts.